Accenture/AmpliGraph/docs/experiments.rst

 Results in the table above can be reproduced by running as below:

-`$ cd experiements`
+`$ cd experiments`

-To run all experiements:
+For all experiments:

 `$ python predictive_performance.py`

-To run experiments of single dataset:
+For single dataset:

 `$ python predictive_performance.py -d dataset`

-To run experiements of single model:
+For single model:

 `$ python predictive_performance.py -m model`

-To run experiements of single model with single dataset:
+For single model with single dataset:

 `$ python predictive_performance.py -m model -d dataset`